Main Theme Of This Day

 Lousia Aldrich-Blake won the gold medal for surgery during her 1st time in the LSM.
-In 1894, she was also completing his graduation in Doctor of Medicine with 1st class honors.
+In 1894, she was also completing her graduation in Doctor of Medicine with 1st class honors.

-Who was the 1st woman to awarded the masters in surgery?
+Who was the 1st woman to be awarded the masters in surgery?

-In 1895, she became only the first woman in the British that was awarded the masters in surgery.
+In 1895, she became only the first woman in the British that was awarded a master’s in surgery.
 She was also the brave doctor that curried the injured soldiers during the 1st world war.

-In which year she becomes the senior surgeon in Elizabeth Garrett Anderson Hospital?
+In which year did she become the senior surgeon in Elizabeth Garrett Anderson Hospital?

 Lousia Aldrich-Blake became the senior surgeon in the Elizabeth Garrett Anderson Hospital from 1910 until her death in 1925 and she also worked in Royal Free Hospital in 1895.

 Who was appointed as the Dean of the Royal Free Hospital?

 Dr. Aldrich-Blake was appointed as the Dean of the Royal Free Hospital in the year 1914.
 She was also very much thankful for her encouragement of women joining medicine.